Elections in Sweden: Terms of office

 The assembly members are elected for a fixed term of four years.
 From 1970 to 1994, terms were three years; before that, normally four.
 The Riksdag may be dissolved earlier by a decree of the prime minister, in which case new elections are held; however, new members will hold office only until the next ordinary election, the date of which remains the same.
 Thus, the terms of office of the new members will be the remaining parts of the terms of the MPs in the dissolved parliament.

 The unicameral Riksdag has never been dissolved by decree.
 The last time the second chamber of the old Riksdag was dissolved in this manner was in 1958.

 The regional and local assemblies cannot be dissolved before the end of their term.

-Party organization
+Party organisation

-While parties have been very careful to maintain their original mass party image, party organizations have become increasing professionalized and dependent on the state, and less connected with their grass-roots members and civil society.
+While parties have been very careful to maintain their original mass party image, party organisations have become increasing professionalised and dependent on the state, and less connected with their grass-roots members and civil society.
 Party membership has declined to 210,067 members in 2010 across all parties (3.67% of the electorate), from 1,124,917 members in 1960 (22.62% of the electorate).
 Political parties can be registered with the support of 1500 electors for Riksdag elections, 1500 electors for EU elections, 100 electors for county council elections, and/or 50 electors for municipal elections.